turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra.md

 end
 ```

+This will clean the database before all tests and after each test.
+This ensures that if we stop our test suite at any point before it finishes, we will still have a clean database.

 Save and run your tests again from the command line.
 Passing test?
 Great!
 Run it one more time to double check?
 Great again!

 ### Testing Validations

-One thing we haven't really worried about up to this point was whether or not a new Horse had all of its pieces in place when we were saving it to the database.
-We want to make sure that when someone tries to save a horse that they're providing us with all the information we need.
-We don't want to have someone save a horse with, for example, no name.
+One thing we haven't really worried about up to this point was whether or not a new Film had all of its pieces in place when we were saving it to the database.
+We want to make sure that when someone tries to save a film that they're providing us with all the information we need.
+We don't want to have someone save a film with, for example, no title.

-Add the following test to your `horse_spec` within the main `describe Horse` block, but outside of your existing `describe 'Class Methods'` block.
+Add the following test to your `film_spec` within the main `describe Film` block, but outside of your existing `describe 'Class Methods'` block.

 ```ruby
 describe "Validations" do